SarderLab/HistomicsTK-PodoCount/PodoCount_README.md

-# PodoCount in the Cloud:
+# PodoCount in the Cloud
 __A cloud-based tool for whole-slide podocyte quantification__

 **Version 1.0.0**